 For better understanding of this solution, since this term is used also in TS 23.468 [3] but not defined, an MBMS broadcast area is the set of cells that are transmitting the content of the MBMS bearer.

 This solution is based on the concept that the GCS AS knows in which cells it needs to broadcast an MBMS bearer.
 The knowledge of which cells are needed for the MBMS bearer is either preconfigured in the GCS AS or is obtained from the UEs that the GCS AS is serving.
-The GCS AS passes a list of ECGIs to the BM-SC instead of a service area.
-The BM-SC maps those ECGIs to a set of SAIs and sends not only the list of SAIs to the MBMS-GW, but also the list of ECGIs.
+The GCS AS passes a list of ECGIs to the BM-SC instead of, or in addition to a service area.
+The BM-SC maps those ECGIs to a set of SAIs, subject to operator’s policy and sends not only a list of SAIs to the MBMS-GW, but also the list of ECGIs.
 The MBMS-GW sends the list of SAIs and the list of ECGIs (if sent by the BM-SC) to the involved MMEs, which follows a similar method and sends both SAIs and ECGIs to the MCE(s) involved by those SAIs that it selects to handle the MBMS bearer request.
 The current routing is unchanged.

-The MCE, upon receiving a list of SAIs and a list of ECGIs, determines the optimal set of MBSFNs to be used for the broadcast (e.g. the minimum set of MBSFN areas where each area contains at least one cell of the given cell list).
+.

 The impact on the MBMS signalling is the addition of a list of ECGIs in the MBMS Session Start and Session Update procedures (ref.
 TS 23.246 [2]).
 Signalling routing decisions for the Session Start and Session Update procedures are made by the BM-SC, MBMS-GW, and MME as is already done in Release-12 MBMS.